JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 First of all, what are crash-free users?
 Well, it's an **aggregation over time** of how many of your users in a given time frame experienced a crash.
 The [Firebase docs](https://firebase.google.com/docs/crashlytics/troubleshooting?platform=android#cfu-calculation) go into this in a bit more detail, but essentially if 1000 people use your app in a day, and 10 of them experience a crash, you have 99.9% crash-free users.

 The impact of this obviously depends on the size of your userbase.
-For some of my smaller apps, having 90% crash-free users is fine, as it's only 1-2 people.
+For some of my smaller apps, having 90% crash-free users is fine, as it's only 1-2 people experiencing crashes.
 For something like [ITV Hub](https://play.google.com/store/apps/details?id=air.ITVMobilePlayer&hl=en_GB), this would be tens of thousands of people!

-## Why to improve crash-free users %
+## Why improve crash-free users percentage?

 So, who cares?
 Crashes happen, right?

-In larger companies, most aspects of an app will be monitored and improved by product / marketing employees.
+In larger companies, most aspects of an app will be monitored and improved by product / design / marketing / engineering employees.
 Whether this is the impact of an email campaign, A/B testing a screen design, or customer-exclusive discounts, these all take significant effort to introduce a minor uplift in sales / users.
 Crashes however, skip this process entirely, yet may be causing more attrition than anything else combined!

 From my experience, this is because engineering alone are generally responsible for the crash-free rate, whilst all other initiatives have design and product input.
 This leads to a lack of visibility, and ultimately no incentive to actually improve the metric unless an engineer champions it.
 That's what I'll do now!

 ### Reflects a real problem for real people

 First and foremost, this isn't a metric like conversion rate tracking how many users had a **positive** interaction.
-Instead, it is tracking how many had a **catastrophic** experience!
+Instead, it is tracking how many had a **catastrophic** experience.

-Depending on when and how an app crashes, it might be barely noticeable (e.g. [this crash](https://stackoverflow.com/q/60148919/608312) when a user unlocked their phone whilst Chromecasting) or be completely catastrophic (e.g. a crash on database migration I recently introduced (and fixed!)).
-Each of those crashes can very easily be a permanently lost user, who might leave a negative review, tell their friends how awful the app is, leading to a single programming typo can cause thousands of lost revenue.
+Depending on when and how an app crashes, it might be barely noticeable (e.g. [this crash](https://stackoverflow.com/q/60148919/608312) when a user unlocked their phone whilst Chromecasting) or be completely catastrophic (e.g. a crash on app startup I recently introduced (and fixed!)).
+Each of those crashes can very easily be a permanently lost user, who might leave a negative review and tell their friends how awful the app is, leading to a single programming typo causing thousands in lost revenue.
 Not great.

 ### Crashes beget crashes